TusarPanja1/JavaBillingSystem/README.md

 - Abstraction

 ## Why this Billing System is different from other Billing System??
-The Whole Project is developed using only ** Java **.
-Java has a large community which makes it is easy to find easy maintance.A strong of MYSQL library makes this development top of other existing Billing Systems as it can holds a large number of data.
+The Whole Project is developed using only **Java**.
+Java has a large community which makes it is easy to find easy maintance.A strong of MYSQL library makes this development top of other existing Billing Systems as it can holds a **large number of data**.
 Easy bill generation can be made by just a click.

 ## What are future Options can be incorporate with its new commits??
-In upcoming future this bill generation system can perform bar code scan which is in our idea bucket.
+In upcoming **future** this bill generation system can perform **bar code scan** which is in our idea bucket.

 ## What are difficulties found my developer working in this project??
 I find difficulty in JFrame as it was a new concept for me and reading docs from internet I can able to slove problems.
 Thanks to Java Community.